cultureandempire/cultureandempire.github.io/cande.md

 Is it possible to calculate the gross Internet product (GIP) to compare to the gross world product (GWP)?
 We can count the assets created in all the virtual worlds, as it's clear that people clearly assign value to them or else they would not create black markets, nor pay for "Likes."

-Let's assume that two billion people regularly toil on-line, spending 20 hours a week in constructive work (not just flipping through YouTube channels).
+Let's assume that two billion people regularly toil on line, spending 20 hours a week in constructive work (not just flipping through YouTube channels).
 The Organisation for Economic Co-operation and Development (OECD) average GDP is $35,000 per capita.
 Let's assume that the on-line society is as productive as the OECD average.
 The ratio is probably much more than one because the digital economy is so much larger and more efficient.
 However, this suggests that our investment in on-line assets is around half of our investment in the real world, which seems to match empirical observations.

 This gives us a GIP of $35 trillion a year.
 When we hit four billion Internet citizens, the GIP will start to exceed the whole industrial economy.
 (Actually, since GDP includes all Internet transactions, the industrial economy is already smaller than $70 trillion.)
-I think this estimate is low, and that the real productivity on-line is both higher than in the real world, and growing faster than we think.
+I think this estimate is low, and that the real productivity on line is both higher than in the real world, and growing faster than we think.
 However, I'm not an economist.
 Perhaps a proper economist will find better figures.

 One claim that I am making that you might have missed is that our on-line productivity is not dependent on where we live.
 That is, a poor person invests just as much as a wealthy person.
 This means that for poor countries, the digital economy is much more powerful a shift than in wealthy countries.